cchitsiang/awesome-stars/README.md

 - [airbnb/streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
 - [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor) - Library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.
 - [dgwozdz/HN_SO_analysis](https://github.com/dgwozdz/HN_SO_analysis) - Is there a relationship between popularity of a given technology on Stack Overflow (SO) and Hacker News (HN)?
 And a few words about causality
-- [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
+- [mlflow/mlflow](https://github.com/mlflow/mlflow) - The open source developer platform to build AI/LLM applications and models with confidence.
+Enhance your AI applications with end-to-end tracking, observability, and evaluations, all in one integrated
 - [hoffa/kitten](https://github.com/hoffa/kitten) - Tiny multi-server automation tool
 - [tensorflow/models](https://github.com/tensorflow/models) - Models and examples built with TensorFlow
 - [Jack-Cherish/python-spider](https://github.com/Jack-Cherish/python-spider) - :rainbow:Python3网络爬虫实战：淘宝、京东、网易云、B站、12306、抖音、笔趣阁、漫画小说下载、音乐电影下载等